diluteoxygen/uBlock-YouTube-Enhancer/README.md

 # uBlock-YouTube-Enhancer
-a list of filters to block annoying junk from youtube using uBlock Origin
+This is for people who want to remove junk from youtube on their desktops.
+Install the uBlock Origin extension[https://github.com/gorhill/uBlock] for your browser, copy the text below and paste it into uBlock's 'My filters' section.